sam-andaluri/saas-provider-dot-cloud/README.md

 ## Overview

 This is an example SaaS provider application.
 SaaS Provider UI shows different tiers of service that users can purchase.
 Once a subscription is made, the tenant application would be available at tenant1.saas-tenant.cloud.
 This example application demonstrates a self-onboarding experience on sign up.
-The resources are all created in a custom namespace in a EKS cluster.
+The resources are all created in a custom namespace for each tenant in a EKS cluster.

 ## CI/CD and GitOps flow